 Valor grinned.
-“So Rokyn never was uninhabited after all.
+“So Rokyn never really was uninhabited after all.
 There are ghosts, as we call them, among us.
-Kind of a new phantom zone of sorts.”
+Kind of a new Phantom Zone of sorts.”

 They led Zo-Mar off to the authorities as the Lana Lang android returned to its normal programming.

 Lesla Nim-El ran into the room at Zor-El and Alura’s home, eager to tell Lydia-7 of her recent triumph as Valor against the villain Zo-Mar with other new super-heroines of Rokyn.
 “Lydia, you’ll never believe what took place today!”
 She was cut short by the sight of Lydia packing.

 “I know,” Lydia said, smiling sadly.
 “I saw the story on the holo-news — you, the new Green Lantern, and the one in white the news is calling Ultra Girl.
 You are doing very well for yourself here.”

 “But many more are positive,” Lydia said.
 “This is a world still trying to grow, and it needs its heroes.
 Zora Vi-Lar and others like her have stung them when given a second chance, but your deeds prove to them you deserve yours.”